 [SWT1]: The QoS Framework concept should clearly distinguish between the 6G System provider perspective (predictable packet treatments like target bitrates and/or packet delay) and the 6G System usage perspective by the application (like application traffic load and pattern).

 [SWT2]: Study what functionality described by legacy QoS parameters (TS23.501 Cl 5.7.2) and QoS characteristics (TS 23.501 Cl 5.7.3) is needed (e.g. for defining 6G system targets), and if any changes/simplifications (“refactoring”) to the identified parameters/characteristics set and their definitions would be beneficial.
-Investigate if any new functionality is needed requiring new QoS metrics.
+Investigate if any new functionality is needed requiring new QoS metrics in order to improve RAN awareness of the application needs.
+(S2-2506900, Qualcomm).

 [SWT3]: Study what information, e.g., QoS parameters and QoS characteristics shall be provided to the RAN, UE and other 3GPP entities.